Inside the Jackson FBI Files with Charles Thomson

 To go into all the details of how the Michael Jackson case differed from others I’ve covered – I could write a 5,000 word essay about that.
 But to put it briefly: I have sat in on numerous trials in which genuine victims of abuse have testified against their abusers.
-I saw no similarities in the demeanour of the victims or the defendants, no similarities in the testimony, no similarities in the prosecutions – and I’ve never seen a real molester come within a million miles of putting up the incredibly strong defense that Jackson was able to either.
-The transcripts of the Arvizzo case read like an extremely ill-advised spoof of a real child molestation trial.
+I saw no similarities in the demeanor of the victims or the defendants, no similarities in the testimony, no similarities in the prosecutions – and I’ve never seen a real molester come within a million miles of putting up the incredibly strong defense that Jackson was able to either.
+The transcripts of the Arvizo case read like an extremely ill-advised spoof of a real child molestation trial.

 Willa: Which kind of leads back to the question I asked you at the beginning.
 Was there a particular piece of evidence that was especially compelling for you, or was it just an accumulation of evidence so that after a while you reached a tipping point and became convinced of Michael Jackson’s innocence?

 Charles: To answer that, I will return to the first line of my answer: I believe wholeheartedly in the principle that a man is innocent until he is proven guilty.
 The prosecutors in the Michael Jackson trial didn’t even come close to doing that.
-Michael Jackson was acquitted by a combination of the prosecution’s complete inability to produce any compelling evidence of Jackson’s guilt and the defense’s ability to present an abundance compelling evidence of Jackson’s innocence.
+Michael Jackson was acquitted by a combination of the prosecution’s complete inability to produce any compelling evidence of Jackson’s guilt and the defense’s ability to present an abundance of compelling evidence of Jackson’s innocence.
 By acquitting Michael Jackson, in law, they declared him innocent.

 Here’s just a short example which I feel demonstrates clearly why the defense won this case.
-The prosecution called several ex-Jackson employees who had allegedly witnessed molestation of three boys: Brett Barnes, Wade Robson and Macaulay Culkin.
+The prosecution called several ex-Jackson employees who had allegedly witnessed molestation of three boys: Brett Barnes, Wade Robson, and Macaulay Culkin.
 Other than the extremely shaky testimony of these ex-employees – all completely destroyed under cross-examination – the prosecution had no evidence at all of any abuse.

-The defense called Barnes, Robson and Culkin right at the beginning of their case.
+The defense called Barnes, Robson, and Culkin right at the beginning of their case.
 All three of them told jurors in no uncertain terms that they were never molested and they resented the implication.

 While cross-examining Robson, prosecutor Ron Zonen made a desperate attempt to claw back some semblance of credibility to the notion that these boys could have been molested.
 In doing so, he actually invented a scenario out of nowhere, in which he seemed to accept that the prosecution’s own witnesses had been lying but tried to insinuate that Robson could have been molested anyway.
 The ex-employees’ evidence to the jury was that Robson had been awake when he was molested, but Zonen wound up practically pleading with the jury to consider that perhaps Robson was molested on other occasions while he was asleep, so he wouldn’t have known about it!